etsangsplk/hashgraph-ledger/README.md

 1. Key Creation: The person authorized to transfer assets (usually the company representative) creates an encrypted signature key.
 2. Identification: The holders (legal entities) of company assets are identified and are assigned a unique identifier.
 3. Transfer: The person authorized to transfer the assets creates signed tokens and stores them in the blockchain.
+The holders receive printed certificates containing the JWT and share amount.

 #### 1. Key Creation